Jimmy Crack Corn: History

-The present song is generally credited to Dan Emmett's Virginia Minstrels, whose shows in New York City in the mid-1840s helped raise minstrelsy to national attention.
+The song is generally credited to Dan Emmett's Virginia Minstrels, whose shows in New York City in the mid-1840s helped raise minstrelsy to national attention.
 Along with "Old Dan Tucker", the tune was one of the breakout hits of the genre and continued to headline Emmett's acts with Bryant's Minstrels into the 1860s.
 It was also a common song of Tom Rice.
 The song was first published (with two distinct sets of lyrics) in Baltimore and Boston in 1846, although it is sometimes mistakenly dated to 1844.
-However, as with later rockabilly hits, it is quite possible Emmett simply received credit for arranging and publishing an existing African-American song.
+However it is quite possible Emmett simply received credit for arranging and publishing an existing African-American song.
 The song was certainly picked up by slaves and became widely popular among them.
 The chorus of the song not uncommonly appeared in the middle of other African-American folk songs, one of which may have been its original source.
 (Note: See, e.g., Scarborough, p.
 224, where it appears in "My Ole Mistis":